 SS Configuration SS Pin-Level Description

 High Master activated (selected)

 Input Low Master deactivated, switched to Slave mode

 Output High Master activated (selected)

-Output Low iviasiei activateu (selecteu)
+Οαιραί Low

-Note: If the device is in Master mode and it cannot be ensured that the \overline{SS} pin will stay high between two transmissions, the status of the Master bit (the MASTER bit in SPIn.CTRLA) has to be checked before a new byte is written.
-After the Master bit has been cleared by a low level on the \overline{SS} line, it must be set by the application to reenable the SPI Master mode.
+Note: If the device is in Master mode and it cannot be ensured that the \overline{SS} pin will stay high between two transmissions, the status of the Master (MASTER) bit in SPIn.CTRLA has to be checked before a new byte is written.
+After the Master bit has been cleared by a low level on the \overline{SS} line, it must be set by the application to re-enable the SPI Master mode.